 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Klaipeda and nearby
+Top Coworking Spaces in Klaipeda and Nearby

-Recent Reviews in Klaipeda
+Recent Reviews of Shared Office Space in Klaipeda

 Where the old mingles with the new, Klaipeda is a former Prussian capital with a distinctly German flavor reflected in its architecture and stone cobbled Old Town.
 A port town with the only ice-free port (Port of Klaipeda) in the whole of Lithuania that is large enough to take Titanic-sized cruise ships, it is the hub for cargo and passenger ferries between Scandinavia, Lithuania and beyond.
 Originally the city was founded by Baltic tribes in 1252 and named "Memel".
 Part of Prussia at this time, it was invaded by Russia and Sweden.
 It has been independent since 1990 with a buoyant tourist trade since that date.